Top 3 Historic Bull Market Drivers

 That’s what I’m seeing this week.
 Over you to you, Paul.

-Paul Mampilly: Hudson, when you think about it, it costs something like more than $2 billion today to develop a drug.
+Paul Mampilly: When you think about it, it costs something like more than $2 billion today to develop a drug.
 If you can bring something like computing where the costs continue to go down and apply it toward the development of drugs, what you are going to see is the cost of developing drugs go down.

 We see this now, for example, you know we talk about Tesla a lot.
-The one big difference between the kinds of technologies that Hudson follows, that I follow, that Amber follows, these costs are all in decline.
+The one big difference between the kinds of technologies that I follow, that Amber follows, these costs are all in decline.
 Which goes back to a theme that you can go back in our updates and we talked about the secret boom.

 It’s really a deflationary boom that’s unfolding as a result of the fact that as we are able to make more, it actually costs less.
 We can apply the same thing that has driven computers from where they used to fill up entire houses and I can have it in something like my phone.
 This is faster, better and more capable than the best computer that costs millions of dollars 20 or 30 years ago.